unified-font-object/ufo-spec/versions/ufo2/fontinfo.plist.md

 ##### Notes

-<a href="http://www.microsoft.com/typography/otspec/hhea.htm" target="_blank">The OpenType hhea table specification</a>
+<a href="http://www.microsoft.com/typography/otspec/vhea.htm" target="_blank">The OpenType vhea table specification</a>

 1.  *advanceHeightMax* should be calculated by the compiler.
 2.  *minTopSideBearing* should be calculated by the compiler.